Publishing books on Amazon is a great way to make passive income, but only if you know what I am about to share with you.

 - The competition isn’t so great that you can’t rank #1 in Amazon searches

-So, using the below steps, you’ll not only be able to figure out if a book idea will be profitable, you’ll also be able to figure out which kindle keywords you should target with your book.
+So, using the below steps, you’ll not only be able to figure out if a book idea will be profitable, you’ll also be able to figure out which kindle keywords you should target.

 So, let’s discover some kindle keywords in order to base our book around.